heltonx/embasint/README.md

   <img src="https://github.com/heltonx/embasint/assets/52825808/703cd256-e9ba-4de1-ac82-0463bfc3cb67" />
 </p>

 The purpose of Embassint project is focused in osint over persons (and not countries or companies) around the world.
-I've choosed to reunite just a few working links for each country, but links that are frequently tested.
+I've choosed to reunite just a few working links for each country, but links that are objective and frequently tested.

 ------------
 BRAZIL